 Dive Flag & Scuba Diving Safety

-In addition to this, the AUC attends many provincial outdoor adventure and boat shows to help
+The AUC attends many provincial outdoor adventure and boat shows to help

 educate our boaters about the meaning of the Dive Flag and to promote our programs to the